 The trays of safely identifiable chicken, pork and beef were accompanied by trays of what was probably tripe and liver and outnumbered by the trays of meat I couldn’t identify.
 I took a moderately adventurous cross-section.

-On the seafood side I gingerly plucked out a whole squid, a couple of octopuses, a few chunks of white fish and threw in the aforementioned tentacle.
-For a splash of colour I added an angry bird, two blue kittens and an orange penguin.
+On the seafood side I gingerly plucked out a whole squid, a couple of octopi, a few chunks of white fish and threw in the aforementioned tentacle.
+For a splash of colour I added an Angry Bird, two blue kittens and an orange penguin.
 No, really.

 And so began an evening of cooking and feasting.
 As we grilled the meats, the cooking juices streamed into the bubbling moat of broth below, flavouring it.
 In that broth we cooked the vegetables and noodles, replenishing it from the kettle if it ran low or if we’d drank too much of the delicious liquid.